0113 343 4265

-I am a curator and researcher with a particular interest in recent and contemporary visual art that deals with the politics of representation, in particular photography and moving image work.
-I am interested in feminist and postcolonial interventions in art as well as the theory and analysis of power, subjectivity, memory and institutional critique.
-In addition to undertaking doctoral research I am Director of Pavilion, a visual arts organisation based in Leeds.
-In this role I work on the commissioning and programming of new work in collaboration with artists and constituencies across Leeds and beyond.
-This role directly relates to my doctoral research, which is an analysis of the founding of Pavilion as a feminist intervention into the landscape of visual art in the 1980s.
+Gill has a particular interest in recent and contemporary visual art that deals with the politics of representation, in particular photography and moving image work.
+She is interested in feminist strategies of curating as well as the theory and analysis of power, subjectivity, memory and institutional critique.
+From 2012-2017, Gill was Director of Pavilion, a visual arts organisation based in Leeds.
+In this role she worked on the commissioning and programming of new work in collaboration with artists and communities in Leeds and beyond.
+This include a two year programme ‘Interwoven Histories’ funded by the Heritage Lottery Fund which addressed the pertinence of the image to migrant histories and experiences in Leeds.

 - History of the women’s movement

 From 2015-17, while completing her PhD Gill was a Teaching Assistant on the BA modules Elements of Visual Culture and New York School.
 From 2017-18 she was Lecturer in Museology at the University of Manchester, teaching the core module, Introduction to Museum Studies, as well as optional modules on Curating Art and Creative Learning.
 Since June 2018 she has been Lecturer in Curating at Newcastle University where she teaches across Museum & Gallery Studies and Fine Art.
 Alongside this, from September 2018 she will be Lecturer in Art Gallery, Museum and Heritage Studies at Leeds, teaching on the MA modules Interpretations and Critical Issues.
 She has previously been a Visiting Lecturer at the University of Portsmouth, Sotheby’s Institute of Art and University of Central Lancashire.

 Research Projects & Grants